Samaveda

 While its earliest parts are believed to date from as early as the Rigvedic period, the existing samhita text dates from the post-Rigvedic Mantra period of Vedic Sanskrit, between c.
 1200 and 1000 BCE or "slightly rather later," roughly contemporary with the Atharvaveda and the Yajurveda.
 Along with the Samhita layer of text, the Samaveda includes Brahmana texts, and a final layer of the text that covers philosophical speculations (Upanishads).
 These layers of the compilation date from the post-Rigvedic Mantra period of Vedic Sanskrit, likely around the 6th century BCE.

 Embedded inside the Samaveda are the widely studied Chandogya Upanishad and Kena Upanishad.
 These Upanishads are considered as primary Upanishads and have had influence on the six schools of Hindu philosophy, particularly the Vedanta school.
 The Samaveda laid important foundations for subsequent Indian music.

-It is also referred to as Sama Veda.
+In the Bhagavad Gita, ch.10 v.22 Krishna says 'Among the Vedas I am the Samaveda'.

 Dating and historical context

 Michael Witzel states that there is no absolute dating for Samaveda and other Vedic texts.
 He estimates the composition of the samhita layer of the text chronologically after the Rigveda, and in the likely range of 1200 to 1000 BCE, roughly contemporary with the Atharvaveda and the Yajurveda.

 There were about a dozen styles of Samavedic chanting.
 Of the three surviving versions, the Jaiminiya preserves the oldest surviving tradition of Samavedic chanting.